THE SEARCH FOR MACADAMIA, a Quest Most Noble

 it still might not be enough.

 The Search for Macadamia, a Quest Most Noble is a funny and intense quest/adventure with a touch of magical realism.

 For the first time ever, Spencer is making his own choices, figuring out which ethical lines to cross while dodging monsters and slave-traders…and of course, finding Macadamia.

 Winner of the 2021 Utah Original Writing Competition, sponsored by the Utah Department of Heritage & Arts.

 20 actors, mostly students, faculty, and alumni of West High School in Salt Lake City, portrayed all 60 characters.
-When you buy this audiobook, every dollar goes to the theater program at West High.
+When you buy this audiobook, every dollar of RG's royalties goes to the theater program at West High.

 Product Details & Content Guidance (mild spoilers)